-The Membership Card is a miniature copy of the original Popular Electronics ELF, built using modern parts and repackaged to fit in an Altoids tin.
-It's got the basics of every computer; a CPU, memory, and I/O.
+The Membership Card is a miniature version of the original Popular Electronics ELF, repackaged to fit in an Altoids(tm) tin.
+It's built entirely with vintage parts and techniques available back then (and still available today).
+It has the basics of every computer; a CPU, memory, and I/O.

-CPU: RCA CDP1802ACE microprocessor (the brains of this outfit)
+CPU: RCA CDP1802ACE microprocessor (the brains of this outfit).

-Clock: 1.8 MHz ceramic resonator, plus RC oscillator adjustable from 20-2000 KHz
+Clock: 1.8 MHz ceramic resonator, plus an RC oscillator adjustable from 20-2000 KHz

-(no, that's not MHz or GHz)
+(no, that's not MHz or GHz).

-Memory: 2k to 64k bytes, RAM and/or EPROM (that's kilobytes, not megabytes)
+Memory: 2k to 64k bytes, RAM and/or EPROM (that's kilobytes, not megabytes).